hrydgard/ppsspp-site/docs/reference/whygold.md

 ## Why do I need to enter my phone number when making a purchase of the PC/Mac versions?

 A: The payment provider uses the phone number in its algorithms to prevent credit card fraud.
-It is not actually used - you will not get calls from anyone.
+It is not actually used - you will not get calls from anyone and it's not stored.